Zwerd/zwerd.github.io/_posts/2019-02-17-new_open_source_app.md

 Lat's parted the design stuff to more small pieces:
 1. Main icon
 2. A standard icons
-3. A standard colors and revie
+3. A standard colors and view style

 ### Main icon